gusmaogabriels/optinpy/README.md

 ### Unconstrained Optimization (`.unconstrained`)
 #### fminunc (`.fminunc`)
+  [*fminunc*](#fminunc-fminunc) evokes the so far implemented unconstrained non-linear optimization algorithms given the parameters set.

 #### parameters (`.params`)
   A dictionary object that holds the method/algorithm definition for the [*fminunc*](#fminunc-fminunc) function **Standard parameters**